-The most visible indirect effect probably was the depreciment of the Romanian leu from levels around 3.12 against the EUR in late July to above 3.40 in mid September.
-However, the leu was arguably (strongly) overvalued and the correction barely brought the leu back appreciation trend that started in late 2004 - so we actually see this as a desirable development rather a negative.
+The most visible indirect effect probably was the depreciment of the Romanian leu from levels around 3.12 against me EUR in late July to above 3.40 in mid September.

+Enweyer, the leu was arguably (strongly) overvalued arrway and the correction barely brought the leu back appreciation trend that started in late 2004 - so we actually see this as a desirable development rather an egative.